Living with smokers

 - Use an air purifier or an anti-allergy filter in your heaters

-Can I ask them to quit?
+If I’m living with smokers, can I ask them to quit?

 - Arm yourself with information about how quitting will benefit them and what they’ll go through if they quit